The AWARD Fellowship Package

 AWARD Fellows remain in their place of employment or study, while benefiting from the following professional opportunities.

-• Opportunity to mentor a junior woman scientist of the fellow’s choice (in second year of fellowship)
+- Support to mentor a junior woman scientist of the fellow’s choice in second year of fellowship

 Science Skills Building

-• AWARD Science Skills Course, including one-day module on gender-responsive agricultural research for development
+- AWARD Science Skills Course (seven days), including one-day module on gender-responsive agricultural research for development

-• Professional association membership fees paid for two years
+- Professional association membership support for two years

-• Opportunity to submit a proposal to compete for advanced science training (post-master’s and post-doctoral fellows only)
+- Opportunity to submit a proposal to compete for advanced science training (post-master’s and post-doctoral fellows only), comprised of either a three- to-nine month research attachment or a one- to-six week short science course.

 Leadership Capacity Development